ifad/identikey/README.md

 # Identikey

-This library is a thin and incomplete wrapper of the VASCO Identikey SOAP API.
+This library is a thin yet incomplete wrapper of the VASCO Identikey SOAP API.

 Vasco Identikey has been recently re-branded as OneSpan Authentication Server.